 School authorities may search the student and/or the student’s personal effects in the student’s possession when there is reasonable grounds for suspecting that the search will produce evidence the particular student has violated or is violating the law or the District’s student conduct rules.
 The search itself must be conducted in a manner that is reasonably related to its objectives and not excessively intrusive in light of the age and sex of the student and the nature of the infraction.

+Whenever practical, searches of a student shall be conducted by a staff member of that student’s gender.
+Any time a search of a student must be conducted, a second adult shall be present.
+Whenever practical, this second adult shall also be of the student’s gender.
+[OPTIONAL] In no case shall a search of a student be conducted without at least one adult of the student’s gender present.

 Seizure of Property